 \subsection{Tuning without a surrogate model}

-One limitation of established automatic tuning methods is the requirement of construct a surrogate model.
-This step adds complexity because the parameter space must be sampled efficiently.
-Additionally, the approach suffers from the curse of dimensionality: constructing a surrogate model requires grid-like sampling of a high-dimensional parameter space.
-The number of required grid points increases exponentially with each additional dimension.
+One limitation of established automatic tuning methods is the need to construct a surrogate model.
+This step adds complexity because the parameter space must be efficiently sampled, and the approach suffers from the curse of dimensionality: to construct a surrogate model, one must perform a grid-like sampling of a high-dimensional parameter space.
+The number of required grid points grows exponentially with the number of dimensions.

-Direct tuning of the event generator via stochastic gradient descent (SGD) could eliminate the need for a surrogate model, and significantly reduce the computational effort required for tuning multi-parameters simultaneously.
-SGD algorithms, such as \textsc{Adam} \cite{Kingma:2014vow}, can successfully train neural networks with large parameter spaces at a fraction of the computational cost of traditional methods.
-These algorithms avoid the curse of dimensionality, because the cost of computing the gradient increases only linearly with the number of dimensions.
+Methods based on stochastic gradient descent (SGD) could potentially be used to tune the event generator directly, avoiding the construction of the surrogate model, and dramatically reducing the computational cost of tuning many parameters at once.
+SGD algorithms, such as \textsc{Adam} \cite{Kingma:2014vow}, successfully train neural networks with huge parameter spaces at a fraction of the computational cost of traditional methods.
+They avoid the curse of dimensionality, since the cost of computing the gradient grows only linearly with the number of dimensions.

-Gradient formulas are exact when training neural networks.
-However, they are computed over a random subset of the full data sample.
-This introduces random fluctuations into the gradient, similar to those introduced by a Monte Carlo simulation in an event generator.
-Although SGD algorithms are designed to handle these fluctuations, exploding gradients are still a problem.
-In the tuning application, the gradients must be calculated using a finite-difference formula using an automatically chosen step size that is large enough to prevent gradient explosion.
-The \textsc{Adam} algorithm already automatically determines the learning rate for each parameter based on previous results.
-Therefore, it seems plausible that the step size for the finite-difference computation of the gradient could be determined similarly.
+When training neural networks, gradient formulas are exact, but computed over a random subset of the full data sample.
+This introduces random fluctuations into the gradient, similar to those introduced by Monte Carlo simulation in the event generator.
+SGD algorithms are designed to handle these fluctuations, but exploding gradients are still a problem.
+In the tuning application, gradients would have to be calculated with a finite-difference formula using an automatically chosen step size large enough to avoid gradient explosion.
+The \textsc{Adam} algorithm already automatically determines the learning rate for each parameter, based on previous results.
+Therefore, it seems plausible that the step size for the finite-difference computation of the gradient can be treated similarly.
 Future research could explore this possibility.